 Unfortunately, there’s no surefire way to raise your credit score in a matter of weeks.
 This is one issue that takes time and dedication to see results.
 Make sure you are practicing “financial hygiene” by keeping up on all monthly bills.
 Avoid spending on credit cards, and consider increasing your credit card limit so that your utilization rate goes down.
 The best way to raise your score is to request a credit report from one of the three major credit bureaus (TransUnion, Equifax, and Experian) and do a deep dive.
 Clean up any outstanding accounts so that your record is positive.
 Remember, you get one free credit report per year by law!

 We hope this guide helped you learn everything you wanted to know about how to pass a rental credit check.
-If you need additional information about the tenant screening process, be sure to visit TurboTenant.
+If you need additional information about the tenant screening process, signup for TurboTenant now.